SonyCSL/CSLAIER/README.md

 ### Running on Windows

-To run DEEPstation on Windows platform, you need to install these additional python libraries.

-* PyYAML

 If you cannot find necessary python libraries using `pip` command, you can find some whl file on [Python Extension Packages for Windows - Christoph Gohlke](http://www.lfd.uci.edu/~gohlke/pythonlibs/).

 Please make sure that you are using Windows style separetor on your `settings.yaml` like below.